 - Fenugreek (methi) seeds are added for flavor and to aid in fermentation.

 - Salt is added after fermentation, as it can slow down the fermentation process.

 - My preference is to use a non-stick 10-inch skillet with low sides, making it easier to spread the batter and giving me the perfect sized dosas.

 - If you want to skip the batter making step altogether, most Indian groceries sell dosa batter in the refrigerator section.
 I have had good luck with the Zanlyn brand of fermented batter.
-There are also boxed, powder options which I had not tried so cannot recommend.
+There are also boxed, powder options that I had not tried so I cannot recommend it.

-- I have tested the temperature of my electric oven with a light on, and it maintains at about 92 degrees, which is the perfect temperature for fermentation.
+- I have tested the temperature of my electric oven with a light on, and it maintains at about 92°F (33°C), which is the perfect temperature for fermentation.
 This works for proofing bread and making yogurt as well.

-- Dosas at home is one of the Top 20 Dishes in India, enjoy!
+- Dosas at home are one of the Top 20 Dishes in India, enjoy!